spencerldixon/BootSaaS/README.md

 rails g bootsaas:install
 ```

 BootSaaS will create a static pages controller for the front end of your app and a 'coming soon' page to direct signups to.
-It's all bootstrap so you can hop in and get tweaking straight away.
+It's all bootstrap so you can hop in and get tweaking straight away!

 To get the views, just run: